-PI 1.2.4 There is an adequate assessment of the stock status SG Issue Met?
+PI 1.2.4 There is an adequate ass There is an adequate assessment of the stock status SG Issue Met?
 (Y/N) Justification/Rationale 60 b Y The assessment estimates stock status relative to reference points.
-CES' annual assessment of the North Sea saithe stock estimates the dynamics of SSB and F trends and has been used to identify and set corresponding values for nanagement reference points use by the EU / Norway management plan; in this case Blim at 106,000 t, Bpa=MSYBtrigger at 200,000 t and $F{MSY}$ at 0.3.
-The 2012 assessment was an update assessment; the last benchmark assessment was in anuary 2011. с Y The assessment identifies major sources of uncertainty.
+ICES' annual assessment of the North Sea saithe stock estimates the dynamics of SSB and F trends and has been used to identify and set corresponding values for management reference points use by the EU / Norway management plan; in this case Blim at 106,000 t, Bpa=MSYBtrigger at 200,000 t and F{MSY} at 0.3.
+The 2012 assessment was an update assessment; the last benchmark assessment was in January 2011. с Y The assessment identifies major sources of uncertainty.
+The annual ICES advice clearly identifies three main sources of uncertai structure of the stock; recruitment estimates; and fishery-dependent and stock indices.
+The stock assessment has recently included a revision of t distribution of Norwegian catch data, which has influenced the estimates in the assessment but not affected the robustness of the assessment, and cpue indices are now used for tuning.
 The annual ICES advice clearly identifies three main sources of uncertainty: the age structure of the stock; recruitment estimates; and fishery-dependent and independent stock indices.
 The stock assessment has recently included a revision of the age distribution of Norwegian catch data, which has influenced the estimates of biomass in the assessment but not affected the robustness of the assessment, and commercial cpue indices are now used for tuning.
 80 а Y The assessment is appropriate for the stock and for the harvest control rule.
+ICES used an extended survivor's analysis (XSA) for its annu- North Sea saithe stock, which is considered appropriate for ma and provides estimates of SSB and F that support the harvest of EU-Norway management plan.
+This uses the estimate of SSB the intermediate year to determine the level of F (and the corre- will apply to ensure that the stock remains at or returns to the n (MSYBtrigger).
 ICES used an extended survivor's analysis (XSA) for its annual assessment of the North Sea saithe stock, which is considered appropriate for many demersal stocks and provides estimates of SSB and F that support the harvest control rule under the EU-Norway management plan.
-This uses the estimate of SSB at the beginning of the intermediate year to determine the level of F (and the corresponding TAC) that will apply to ensure that the stock remains at or returns to the management target (MSYBtrigger). · с Y The assessment takes uncertainty into account .
+This uses the estimate of SSB at the beginning of the intermediate year to determine the level of F (and the corresponding TAC) that will apply to ensure that the stock remains at or returns to the management target (MSYBtrigger). с Y The assessment takes uncertainty into account .
 The ICES' stock assessment has been developed to minimise the main sources of uncertainty (age distributions in catch data, and conflicting signals from survey and commercial abundance indices), though it does not allow for the scale of these uncertainties in its output (which is deterministic).
 For example, the estimate of SSB in the 2012 assessment was 30% higher and fishing mortality was 25% lower than the values in the November 2011 updated assessment.
 This was in large part due to a change in the age range of commercial cpue indices used to tune the assessment.
 Though there is no provision to estimate or predict recruitment for year classes subsequent to the year class appearing at age 3yr in the last assessed year, catch forecasts assume the long-term mean recruitment for intermediate years, given that there is no overall trend in recruitment through the time series.
-The assessment can, therefore, be considered to take uncertainty into account. e Y The assessment of stock status is subject to peer review.
+The assessment can, therefore, be considered to take uncertainty into account. е Y The assessment of stock status is subject to peer review.